abhisheksingh87/starter-cookbook/content/recipes-non-reactive/configure-oracle.md

    | password | encrypted password|

-1. Determine and record the **database connection pool requirements** for the new microservice
+1. Determine and record the **database connection pool requirements** for the new microservice.
+  The pool configuration can be tailored to your microservice needs after reviewing the  [**anti-patterns**](https://github.com/pbelathur/spring-boot-performance-analysis).

    | Property        | Suggested Values  |
          | :---          |    :----   |